rcos/rcos-handbook/docs/mentoring/training.md

 ## Mentor Training Event(s)

-Welcome to the RCOS mentor team!
-At the beginning of each semester, we hold mentor training sessions to help get our new mentors started.
+Welcome to the RCOS Mentor team!
+At the beginning of each semester, we hold Mentor training sessions to help get our new Mentors started.

-Mentor training is required for all new mentors and returning mentors who have not mentored in at least 2 semesters and did not complete mentor training prior to becoming a mentor.
+Mentor training is required for all new Mentors and returning Mentors who have not mentored in at least 2 semesters and did not complete Mentor training prior to becoming a Mentor.

-All other returning mentors are not required to attend mentor training, but are welcome to assist the Coordinators in facilitating mentor training.
+All other returning mentors are not required to attend Mentor training, but are welcome to assist the Coordinators in facilitating Mentor training.

 External mentors are not required to complete mentor training, but are encouraged to review the mentor training slides.